jourquin/Nodus/doc/services-workflow.md

 - Edit opens the selected service for editing.
 A double-click on a service has the same effect.
 - Copy duplicates the selected service.
 - Delete removes the selected service.
+- Line view hides non-service links on the touched link layers so the selected service can be inspected in isolation.
 - Save writes all pending service changes to the SQL database and closes the dialog.
-- Close closes the dialog without saving pending changes.
+- Cancel closes the dialog.
+If there are pending service changes, Nodus asks whether to discard them or save them.

-The Escape key has the same effect as Close.
+The Escape key has the same effect as Cancel.
+If an invalid service is loaded from the database, Nodus warns about it and can delete invalid services from the service tables.

 ## Creating Or Editing A Service Line